decretist/Dissertation/Chapter4/pca.md

 are introduced by a hypothetical narrative that is followed by an enumeration of the questions that Gratian wants to investigate.
-C.27 d.init. (chosen for this purpose because it is the shortest cases statement) demonstrates the pattern:
+C.27 d.init. (chosen for this purpose because it is the shortest case statement) demonstrates the pattern:

 > *Quidam uotum castitatis habens desponsauit sibi uxorem; illa priori condicioni renuncians, transtulit se ad alium, et nupsit